zhlint/hello-world/README.md

 # hello-world
 my first GitHub repository
-today is a rainy day
+today is not a rainy dsay
+today is 190323